 Library and Information Science

-The fully online Master of Library and Information Science (MLIS) degree program at the San José State University School of Information prepares students for professional careers in the information profession.
+The fully online Master's Degree of Library and Information Science (MLIS) at the San José State University School of Information prepares students for professional careers in the information profession.

 The MLIS program is an exclusively online program with no on-campus orientations or other required in-person events.
 Most course content is delivered asynchronously, giving students the freedom to access the course at any time they choose, from any location.

 Year after year, graduating students rank the MLIS program's flexibility and online learning environment as its top two strengths.